fieldtrip/website/workshop/leuven2019.md

 ##  6. Create the head model

+Now we are ready and to create the a head model on the basis of the mesh.

 	cfg        = [];
 	cfg.method ='dipoli'; % You can also specify 'bemcp', or another method. headmodel_bem       = ft_prepare_headmodel(cfg, mesh_bem);